 - Starting in the spring of 2019, two eastern Iowa school districts made hunter safety part of their P.E. curriculum.

-- Additionally, some states have Departments that provide resources for teachers on how to incorporate outdoor educational programs into their curriculums.
+- Additionally, some states have agencies that provide resources for teachers on how to incorporate outdoor educational programs into their curriculums.

 The following states have enacted hunting, angling, and nature appreciation in school legislation using the language below: